As Artificial Intelligence Moves Into Medicine, The Human Touch Could Be A Casualty

 Hilliard gratefully accepts the advice, along with a referral to an ophthalmologist, who will need to get a closer look at the signs of damage in her eye.

-"I do what I can do to keep from going blind," Hilliard says, "So whatever they tell me to do that's what I do.
+"I do what I can do to keep from going blind," Hilliard says.
+"So whatever they tell me to do that's what I do.
 At least I try."

 Hilliard's experience is a stark reminder that health care is more than a simple transaction.
 Six in 10 adults in the United States have a chronic disease, and 4 in 10 have two or more, according to the Centers for Disease Control and Prevention.